QabbalahBit/qbit/README.md

 # qbit

-QabbalahBit Coin Repo
+## The Public Repo for The QabbalahBit Coin on Ethereum Mainnet

-## QBIT White Paper
+### The QBIT White Paper

 The QabbalahBit Coin is a Store-of-Value (SoV) & Transfer-of-Value (ToV) Knowledge Network with built-in general ledger (GL) accounting functionality.
 We do this using a proprietary technology called Decentralized GL Classes [Copyright (R) The QabbalahBit Foundation]